 First, if you must use an atrazine-based weed killer on your lawn, be sure the grass is completely dry before you allow your kids or pets to walk on it.
 Better yet, find a more natural form of weed control for your lawn that does not involve chemicals that are known to be toxic to both pets and the rest of your family.

 Secondly, even while you are doing your best to protect your dog by keeping your dog off your lawn when it's wet or by using a non-toxic weed killer, your neighbors may not be.
-You can further protect your dog by keeping him away from lawns where these products may be in use.
+You can further protect your dog by keeping them away from lawns where these products may be in use.
 More dogs are exposed to atrazine in this manner than in their own yards.

 You should have your dog's urine tested for atrazine contamination by your vet on a regular basis, as early detection can lead the vet to perform other tests that may reveal the presence of any of the various forms of cancer.